Verzenio Side Effects

 - Imprints, Shape & Color Data

 1. "Product Information.
 Verzenio (abemaciclib)."
 Lilly, Eli and Company, Indianapolis, IN.

-Some side effects of Verzenio may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Some side effects may not be reported.
+You may report them to the FDA.